|

 Collections: |

-| | At any given time, John has an inventory of over 150 original paintings of various subject matter and sizes that are for sale.
+| At any given time, John has an inventory of over 200 original paintings of various subject matter and sizes that are for sale.
 Contact him by e-mail if you would like to see more of his work.
-John’s artwork is held in a number of public and many private collections mainly in Canada and the United States.

 Commissions are welcome.
-Also if you have special photos of something you would like to see as a painting, feel free to contact. |
+Also if you have special photos of something you would like to see as a painting, feel free to contact.

 |